Palmer Park (Detroit): Palmer Park Golf Course

-Palmer Park Golf Course was an 18-hole regulation length golf course within the park that hosts golf outings and tournaments through the Palmer Park Golf club.
+Palmer Park Golf Course was an 18-hole regulation length golf course within the park that hosted golf outings and tournaments through the Palmer Park Golf club.
 Established in 1927, Palmer Park Golf Course was home turf for many notable Detroit residents including Motown performers Marvin Gaye, The Temptations, Four Tops, and boxer Joe Louis.
-The course had a short layout that is mostly flat.
+The course had a short layout that was mostly flat.

-Palmer Park GC was owned by the City of Detroit and managed by private entities.
-Due to rising maintenance costs and reduced play, the City of Detroit decided to close the course permanently in 2018.
+The course was owned by the City of Detroit and managed by private entities.
+Due to rising maintenance costs and reduced play, the City closed the course permanently in 2018.

 On July 31, 2021 Chris McTaggart organized a field day to show the potential of a Disc Golf Course to take over “the old back 9” of the abandoned golf course.
 This was well received and on December 3, 2021, 18 disc golf baskets, temporary signage and temporary natural tee boxes were installed and play began for many eager players.
 Formal tees were installed in concrete in July 2022.

-The “Detroit Palmer Park Disc Golf Course” - designed by Chad Fraquelli - is now one of the highest rated courses in Metro Detroit.
+The “Detroit Palmer Park Disc Golf Course,” designed by Chad Fraquelli, is now one of the highest rated courses in Metro Detroit.